-Completed Junior Middle Three in Chinese High School
+: Completed Junior Middle Three in Chinese High School

-Mr. Chan is a director of several private limited companies.
-He does not have any directorships in other public company.
+: Mr. Chan is a director of several private limited companies.
+He does not have any directorships in other public company and listed company.

-Family relationship with any Director and/or major shareholder of the Company:
+Family relationship with any Director and/or major shareholder of the Company

-Mr. Chan is a substantial shareholder of the Company effective from 20 June 1995.
+: Mr. Chan is a substantial shareholder of the Company effective from 20 June